Brexit is already shaping facial recognition surveillance in the U.K.

 A Pew Research poll also released in early September found that a narrow majority of U.S. adults (56%) trust police to use facial recognition, while far fewer trust tech companies (36%) or advertisers (18%).

-In a Financial Times op-ed published a short time later, Kind called for a facial recognition moratorium to avoid “sleepwalking into widespread deployment of facial recognition” without stopping to take time to think about how the technology will affect legal and societal relationships, and the kinds of protections that need to be put in place first.
+In a Financial Times op-ed published a short time later, Kind called for a facial recognition moratorium to avoid “sleepwalking into widespread deployment of facial recognition” without stopping to take time to think about how the technology will affect legal and societal relationships and the kinds of protections that need to be put in place first.

 “The other [reason] is I think we want to avoid reactionary bans of these new technologies born out of fear.
-Our survey about attitudes towards facial recognition show that people do want this technology to be used in places where there’s a clear benefit in terms of public safety and where there are safeguards in place, so I don’t think the public wants bans on the technology any more than the private sector wants bans on the technology, and yet we’ve seen that has been an approach by some, like in San Francisco,” she said.
+Our survey about attitudes toward facial recognition shows that people do want this technology to be used in places where there’s a clear benefit in terms of public safety and where there are safeguards in place, so I don’t think the public wants bans on the technology any more than the private sector wants bans on the technology, and yet we’ve seen that has been an approach by some, like in San Francisco,” she said.

-In the U.S., the San Francisco County Board of Supervisors passed a ban of facial recognition technology in May, followed by Somerville, Massachusetts and Oakland, California in June and July, respectively.
+In the U.S., the San Francisco County Board of Supervisors passed a ban on facial recognition technology in May, followed by Somerville, Massachusetts and Oakland, California in June and July, respectively.

-In the U.K., members of Parliament called for a moratorium in July, but Kind is proposing instead a voluntary delay by tech companies, akin to the kind British insurance agencies put in place for genetic testing in the 1990s.
+In the U.K., members of parliament called for a moratorium in July, but Kind is proposing instead a voluntary delay by tech companies, akin to the kind British insurance agencies put in place for genetic testing in the 1990s.

 The U.K. has played a role in legitimizing surveillance technologies in the past, Kind said.